Light stringy states: Amplitudes, their factorization and all that

 At each intersection massless chiral fermions appear and, in case of a preserved supersymmetry,

 even massless scalars.
 However we do not always have to enforce them, since the analysis applies independently of whether supersymmetry is preserved or not.
 Moreover, in the previous section we saw that apart from the massless matter at each intersection there are also massive states whose mass scales with the intersection angle.
-In scenarios of a lower string mass and small intersection angles such states can be fairly light and potentially observed at LHC or future experiments.
+In scenarios with a low string tension and small intersection angles such states can be fairly light and potentially observed at LHC or future experiments.